 Whatever you’re going through, remind yourself that when things fall apart, they’re making space for new amazing things to come your way.

 Nutritious, home-cooked meals are often one of the first things to go out the window when we’re not feeling our best.
 But sugar crashes caused by over-indulging on carbs and sugary foods are the last thing you need.
-Try stocking up on easy, wholesome foods to snack on.
+Try stocking up on easy, wholesome foods.

 Stop comparing yourself to other people

 If you find yourself frequently scrolling social media lamenting how wonderful everyone’s life looks, try and take a break away from it for a while.
 No one needs reminding that most of it is just fantasy anyway.
 Besides, we’re all on our own journey.
-Make sure you’re owning yours and no one else’s.
+Make sure you’re owning yours and yours only.

-What makes you feel buzzy and wonderful?
+What makes you feel buzzy and good about yourself?
 A massage?
-A nice, long bath?
-A giant bar of Cadbury’s whilst watching your favourite show?
-Indulge in more of it.
-Self-care and listening to the things that make our mind and body happy is one of the most powerful things we can do for ourselves.
+A long indulgent bath?
+A giant bar of Cadbury’s fruit and nut along with the latest netflix show?
+Whatever it is, commit to more of it.
+Self-care and listening to the things that make our mind and body happy is one of the most powerful things we can do.

 Move your body